xdamman/tvpodcasts/README.md

 ## How to run it locally?

-The show "Zapping" requires `avconv`.
+The show "Zapping" requires `ffmpeg`.
 Please make sure that you have installed it first on your machine.
-On a mac: `brew install libav`, on Ubuntu please [follow these instructions](https://gist.github.com/faleev/3435377).
+On a mac: `brew install libav`, on Ubuntu please [follow these instructions](https://gist.github.com/xdamman/e4f713c8cd1a389a5917).

 Then you can proceed with the following commands: